 SASS scholars approach the study of social transformation from different theoretical angles drawn from these diverse disciplines and their analyses follow the broad range of methods used in the humanities and social sciences.
 Underpinning these scholarly enquiries is a critical and ethical attitude that seeks to link scholarship with praxis—making a difference to people and communities.

 Towards this goal, SASS academics are actively networked through national and international research collaborations as well as through engaging NGOs, international organisations, industry, governments and communities.
 Our small but vibrant graduate student community is an integral part of SASS research.
-We believe that this multidisciplinary and collaborative approach to research is best suited to exploring, understanding and explaining the complex and dynamic social transformations in train in Southeast Asia.
+We believe that this multidisciplinary and collaborative approach to research is best suited to exploring, understanding and explaining the complex and dynamic social transformations in Southeast Asia.

 Currently, research on Social Transformation in the School is located within the following four research clusters:

 - Communication, Media and Policy